 But fortunately for the rest of us, TED has spun off a global network of independently-organized TEDx events, where less wealthy people can hear less A-list, but still fascinating, speakers on a wide, wide range of topics.

-And like I said, even if you’ve never heard any of the 1500+ talks archived at TED.com, or the vast number of TEDx presentations that are kicking around the globe, the existence of this body of speeches has changed how people think about public speaking.
+And like I said, even if you’ve never heard any of the thousands of talks archived at TED.com, or the vast number of TEDx presentations that are kicking around the globe, the existence of this body of speeches has changed how people think about public speaking.

 The TED Approach to Hello and Thank You is Now the Gold Standard